benediktschulz/ADDE/README.md

 ## Note on the Generation of Forecasts for the Wind Data

-The NN methods for the Wind data set in Section 4.2 are not identical to that in Schulz and Lerch (2022; Monthly Weather Review) and the previous manuscript, as we modified the variants such that they are applied analogously to the other data sets.
+The NN methods for the Wind data set in Section 4.2 are not identical to that in Schulz and Lerch (2022; [DOI](https://doi.org/10.1175/MWR-D-21-0150.1)) and the previous manuscript, as we modified the variants such that they are applied analogously to the other data sets.
 The modifications are listed in the following:

 - Here, we do not employ an embedding of the station IDs to reduce the complexity of the implementation.
 - We excluded the station-wise bias and ensemble coverage as predictor variables, as they are based on the choice of the training period.
 For each partition, the variables would take different values for the same sample.
 Hence, we did not include them.